percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    file.
 This is used by |xtrabackup| if you use the :option:`--defaults-group` option.
 It is needed for ``mysqld_multi`` deployments.

+.. option:: --defaults-group-suffix=#

+   Also reads groups with concat(group, suffix).

 .. option::  --dump-innodb-buffer-pool